 Department of Education, Victoria, describe many benefits of reading with children, particularly for emerging literacy and language skills, and therefore their school readiness.

 Separating in the mornings without too much distress is an important part of emotional development.
 Some children will struggle with this more than others but generally, if your child separates fairly easily from parents or other caregivers in the mornings, when attending pre-school or day care, they will most likely adapt well when it comes to starting school, too.
-Obviously the school environment will be very different from what they are used to but if they are comfortable separating in their early learning environment, it shouldn’t be too long before this is the case with school as well, even if there is a short period at the start of the school year where this is a little difficult, while they are still in that transition period.
+Obviously the school environment will be very different from what they are used to but if they are comfortable separating in their early learning environment, it shouldn’t be too long before this is the case with school as well.
+There may still be a short period at the start of the school year where this is a little difficult, while they are still in that transition period.

 If your child still struggles with separation anxiety at aged 4 or 5, they may need more time before starting school but it is best to consult your child’s early childhood educators.
 BeYou.edu.au has further information on separation anxiety in children here.